apollner/news_image_generation/README.md

 ## Latest News Headline
 The latest news headline used to generate the image is:

-**SpaceX Crew-7 launch successful Saturday morning**
+**F1 Dutch GP: Verstappen leads red flag-filled, wet final practice**

-You can read more about it [here](https://www.wesh.com/article/spacex-crew-7-watch/44915376).
+You can read more about it [here](https://www.motorsport.com/f1/news/f1-dutch-gp-verstappen-leads-red-flag-filled-wet-final-practice/10511711/).

 ## Requirements
 - Python 3.8